 iii What are the main obligations under European data protection laws for franchisors or franchisees to consider?

 Compliance with data protection principles

 Franchisors and franchisees must comply with certain principles whenever they are processing personal data.
-In summary, these specify that personal data is to be: processed lawfully, fairly and in a transparent manner; collected for specified, explicit and legitimate purposes; adequate, relevant and limited to what is necessary; accurate and up to date; kept for no longer than necessary; and kept securely.
+In summary, these specify that personal data shall be: processed lawfully, fairly and in a transparent manner; collected for specified, explicit and legitimate purposes; adequate, relevant and limited to what is necessary; accurate and up to date; kept for no longer than necessary; and kept securely.

-There is also a new accountability principle, which requires a controller to be able to demonstrate that it has followed the relevant principles.
+There is also an accountability principle, which requires a controller to be able to demonstrate that it has followed the relevant principles.
 This will be evidenced by adopting data protection by design and by default, developing policies and procedures, staff training programmes and undertaking audits.
 Controllers and processors are required to maintain records of processing activity (which replaces the notification regime) and carry out privacy impact assessments in certain circumstances.
 Data protection officers may also have to be appointed.
 All data controllers will be subject to a general data-breach notification regime.

 Compliance with individuals' rights